-The ICANN board sent a letter on 20-Jun-2015 with 156 questions regarding impact and implementation testing of CCWG proposals. (link) Two questions included requests for stress testing the CCWG proposal for a membership-based model:
+The ICANN Board sent a letter on 20-Jun-2015 with 156 questions regarding impact and implementation testing of CCWG proposals. (link) Two questions included requests for stress testing the CCWG proposal for a membership-based model:

 What unintended consequences may arise from empowering (e.g., approval rights, etc.) entities/individuals who are not required to act in the best interest of ICANN (and who may have their own business, financial or personal interests), other members or the community as a whole and have stress tests been conducted for each of these consequences?